copier-org/copier/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request has code, it should include tests.
-2. Run `tox` and make sure that the tests pass for all supported Python versions.
+2. Check that all checks pass on GitHub CI

 ## Tips

 To run a subset of tests:

-    $  pytest tests/the-tests-file.py
+    $  poe test tests/the-tests-file.py